redislabs-training/ru203/README.md

     FT.SEARCH checkouts-idx "@geopoint:[-122.335167 47.608013 1 mi]"

-Note that when storing coordinates in a Hash, and when querying, the coordinates should appear in longitude, latitude order.
+Note that when storing coordinates in a hash, and when querying, the coordinates should appear in (longitude, latitude) order.

 Thus the HMSET command for one of these checkout hashes should look like this: